SteveD3/steved3.github.io/_posts/2021-01-05-Fast-Phishing-Instant-Results.md

 ---
 layout: post
 categories: phishing
-title: Fast Phishing: Criminals see near-instant results
+title: Fast Phishing - Criminals see near-instant results
 date: 2021-01-05
 description: Sometimes, once a phishing kit is deployed, the return for the criminal responsible is immediate.
 I recently discovered a phishing kit that had intact victim logs, which offered an interesting look at the mechanics of an attack.
 image: /images/phish-img.jpg